 - Chair of the South Carolina Bar Conventions Committee, South Carolina Bar's House of Delegates (2010-2011)

 - Chair, South Carolina Bar's Employment and Labor Law Section

-Hagood is a Deacon at Eastminster Presbyterian Church and a board member for Jubilee Academy.
-Hagood is Chairman Emeritus of the Cultural Council of Richland and Lexington Counties, and he is immediate past Chair of the Central Carolina Community Foundation, and a former board member for the Advocates for the Historic Columbia Foundation and the University of South Carolina Partnership Board of the College of Hospitality, Retail, and Sport Management.
+Hagood has served as a Deacon at Eastminster Presbyterian Church and was a board member for Jubilee Academy.
+Hagood is Chairman Emeritus of the Cultural Council of Richland and Lexington Counties, and he is immediate past Chair of the Central Carolina Community Foundation, and the University of South Carolina Partnership Board of the College of Hospitality, Retail, and Sport Management.
 He has been involved in numerous other charitable organizations.
 Hagood received a Carolyn Holderman Vision Award for his work as a visionary leader during his tenure as the Foundation's Board Chairman in 2012-2013.

 - Firm Also Ranked Among the Best in the U.S. for Labor & Employment Law4.25.19

 - Firm Also Ranked Among the Best for Labor & Employment Law5.3.18

 - Firm Also Ranked Among the Best for Labor & Employment Law5.30.17